gazebosim/gz-sim/tutorials/migrating_ardupilot_plugin.md

 ```

 Like we did in `ArduPilotPlugin.hh`, we'll keep `<sdf/sdf.hh>`.
 The others are
-replaced with Ignition equivalents, and where possible we narrow the inclusion
+replaced with Gazebo equivalents, and where possible we narrow the inclusion
 to exactly what we need.
 We start by enumerating those *components* (part of the
-ECS pattern used by Ignition) that we're using:
+ECS pattern used by Gazebo) that we're using:

 ```cpp
 // NEW